Commercial Entrance Safety & Compliance in NY & NJ

 Quick answers for owners, property managers, and facilities teams dealing with commercial entrance safety and inspection concerns in New York and New Jersey.

-It usually includes evaluating automatic door condition, inspection readiness, maintenance gaps, accessibility-related concerns, and whether the entrance is operating the way a commercial property should be comfortable relying on.
+It typically includes evaluating automatic door condition, inspection readiness, maintenance gaps, accessibility-related concerns, and whether the entrance is operating the way a commercial property should be comfortable relying on day to day.

-AAADM recommends an inspection of automatic doors immediately following installation and annually thereafter by AAADM-certified inspectors, along with daily safety checks by premise owners. :contentReference[oaicite:2]{index=2}
+AAADM recommends that automatic doors be inspected immediately following installation and annually thereafter by AAADM-certified inspectors.
+Premise owners are also expected to perform daily safety checks as part of routine operations.

-ADA.gov says the 2010 ADA Standards set minimum accessibility requirements for newly designed and altered public accommodations and commercial facilities, so entrance usability and accessibility cannot be treated like a separate issue. :contentReference[oaicite:3]{index=3}
+The ADA Access Board states that the 2010 ADA Standards set minimum accessibility requirements for newly designed and altered public accommodations and commercial facilities.
+That means entrance usability and accessibility are part of a building’s compliance obligations, not a separate issue to address later.

 That is exactly where compliance-related support is useful.
-A door can still operate in some basic sense while being overdue for maintenance, repair, inspection, modernization, or better coordination with the rest of the entry system.
+A door can operate in a basic sense while being overdue for maintenance, repair, inspection, or modernization.
+If the behavior feels inconsistent, rough, or unreliable, it is worth having a certified technician evaluate the full system rather than waiting for an obvious failure.

 Need a Clearer Picture of Entrance Risk at Your Property?